Perfect Iced Pumpkin Cookies: Not Complicated

 - Cream butter and sugars.
 Add eggs and combine.
 Add yogurt, vanilla, and pumpkin.

 - Combine with flour, salt, baking powder, soda, and cinnamon.
 Drop by tablespoonfuls on cookie sheet.
 Bake at 350 degrees for 10-12 minutes.

 - Brown 2-3 tablespoons of butter (the real thing) in a small skillet.
 (This may take several minutes on low heat—be careful not to burn it or you have to start over.)

 - Add 2 cups powdered sugar and 1 tablespoon warm milk.
 Beat until smooth.
 You may need to add more sugar or milk to get the right consistency.
 As it cools, it gets thick—just add a little more milk and stir.

 - Ice cookies.
 Before icing dries, sprinkle with chopped, toasted pecans.

 - These freeze beautifully.
-Wrap well.
+Double wrap.

 Paula Rhodes, author

 I’m a retired home economist, wife, mother, grandmother, and creator of Saladinajar.com.
 I believe you don’t have to be a chef to find joy in creating homemade food worth sharing.
 Here you’ll find time-saving tips, troubleshooting advice, and confidence-inspiring recipes to make life in the kitchen more fun, appetizing, and satisfying.